ambulantelab/gobilda/README.md

 # Run the executable
 ./simple_pwm
 ```
-Whwn you run the executable you should see output and soon the wheels of your Gobilda robot should start moving!
+When you run the executable you should see output and soon the wheels of your Gobilda robot should start moving!
 After, confirming that this code works we can move to compiling the ROS2 workspace and running more advanced software techniques.

 ### Clone the Repository